Ports and Shipping

 - Restricts new port development in and adjoining the GBR World Heritage Area to within current port limits and outside Commonwealth and State marine parks;

-- Prohibits major capital dredging for the development of new or expansion of existing port facilities in the GBR World Heritage Area outside the priority ports of Gladstone, Hay Point/Mackay, Abbott Point and Townsville;
+- Prohibits major capital dredging for the development of new or the expansion of existing port facilities in the GBR World Heritage Area outside the priority ports; and

 - Prohibits the sea-based disposal of port-related capital dredge material within the GBR World Heritage Area.